-During this re-evaluation, assurance from penetration testing was obtained from penetration tests performed on the related product "JCOP 4 P71" - v4.7 R1.02.4 (J3R35103B01B0400,) as part of the evaluation of JCOP 4 on P71, as report in [P71\CR].
-The evaluator assessed the differences between the related product and the TOE and determined the assurance gained from testing the related product is valid for the TOE due to the minor differences between the versions.
+During this second re-evaluation, assurance from penetration testing was obtained from penetration tests performed on the related products "JCOP 4 P71" - v4.7 R1.01.4 (J3R3510236310400) and R1.02.4 (J3R35103B01B0400) as part of the evaluation of JCOP 4 on P71, as report in [P71 CR].
+The evaluator assessed the differences between the related product and the TOE (which share the underlying platform as well as same code base, albeit different feature set) and determined the assurance gained from testing the related product is valid for the TOE due to the minor differences between the versions.